maithili-k/iRODS-RDM-HPC-course/5-iRODS-icommands.md

 - querying based on metadata

-## Prerequisites
+## 2. Prerequisites

-- an account on Lisa or Cartesius system at SURF
+- an account on Lisa or Snellius system at SURF

-## Login to Lisa
+## 3. Login to Lisa

 In this course we will use the Lisa login node as our user interface.
 If you don't have access to Lisa or Cartesius system and you want to only use the basic data handling of iRODS without the SLURM data processing, you have to install the icommands on your local machine.